 You are welcome here!
 Sign up here and receive new posts directly in your inbox.

 I’m blessed to serve you in this place, to share with you the Gifts of Grace as I journey through the wilderness.
 I picture you across the table, hands wrapped tightly around your cup, sharing life, and laughter, and tears.
-As I share with you, my own daily struggles, I long to hear what yours may be.
-Sharing the realness of life.
+As I share with you, my daily struggles, I long to hear what yours may be.
 You can do that by commenting below or reaching out to me here.

 My storm did not come with wind nor rain.
 I was stranded in The Wilderness, living in the midst of the unknown, fading away with each passing day.
 Survival felt beyond my reach.
 Dearest Readers, I am not surprised on this day as I chose to write about my storm, the...